Sqyl-0717/selenium-petstore-test/README.md

 You have **2 weeks** to do the assignment, after that weekly you lose 1 grade.
 The deadline is same as was for the weekly tasks, so 6:00 AM.

 So for examples, if you submit at:
-- 29th of May 5:45 AM and you have points for grade 5, you only get grade 5 (in time).
+- 13th of May 3:45 AM and you have points for grade 5, you only get grade 5 (in time).
-- 29th of May 6:01 AM and you have points for grade 5, you only get grade 4 (1 week late).
+- 13th of May 4:01 AM and you have points for grade 5, you only get grade 4 (1 week late).
-- 5th of June 5:99 AM and you have points for grade 4, you only get grade 3 (1 week late).
+- 20th of May 3:59 AM and you have points for grade 4, you only get grade 3 (1 week late).
-- 5th of June 6:10 AM and you have points for grade 3, you only get grade 1 (2 week late).
+- 20th of May 4:10 AM and you have points for grade 3, you only get grade 1 (2 week late).

 The presentation can be later than the finish, but your last commit matters in your repository about the late submission.